-Did you happen to know that 67% of IT professionals currently utilize some form of Cloud services and applications?
+Did you happen to know that 67% of IT professionals currently utilize some form of Chicago colocation and cloud services and applications?
 Taking a wider look, 40% of the IT market currently utilizes public Cloud solutions, 22% use private Cloud services and 38% make use of hybrid Cloud deployments.

 What does this mean?